roytruelove/markdown-bootstrap-resume/README.md

 ### Etc

 This particular project is built on top of Bootswatch's [Cosmo](http://bootswatch.com/cosmo/) theme.
 Feel free to change the `lib/boostrap/bootstrap.*.min.css` to whatever theme you like.
+Checkout [bootswatch](http://bootswatch.com) as well as [BootstrapTheme's Resume / CV section](http://bootstrapthemes.com/resume-and-cv/) for some ideas.

 *Please note that this is an attempt to demonstrate resume / cv best practices, etc. Format / populate your resume as needed.*